 But if withdrawals are used for nonqualified educational expenses, they are subject to ordinary income tax plus a 10% penalty on the earnings.
 Any balance remaining in the Coverdell must be distributed or transferred to another eligible family member when the beneficiary reaches age 30.

-Coverdell contributions aren't tax deductible, but withdrawals aren't subject to federal income taxes as long as they are "qualified higher education expenses" like tuition and fees.
+Coverdell contributions aren't tax deductible, but withdrawals aren't subject to federal income taxes as long as they are "qualified higher education expenses" like tuition and fees, room and board, and books and required supplies.

 College savings plans can impact a student's eligibility for financial aid.
 Regardless of whether the Coverdell is owned by either the student or the parent, it's considered a parental asset, which generally has little impact on financial aid.